Jsiewierski11/AIMLEditor/README.md

     3. Create category using fields/manual edits.
     4. Compile.
     5. Export.
+- When exporting to a file DO NOT add the .aiml to the end of your filename.
+That will be added automatically.
+- Importing a file will overwrite whatever is currently on the edit space.

 ## Useful Shortcut commands
 - Crtl + Shift + I - Imports a file
 - Crtl + Shift + E - Exports a file
-- Crtl + Shift + C - Compiles what is one screen
+- Crtl + Shift + C - Compiles what is on screen
 - Crtl + F - Displays window that allows you to find and replace words in the edit space.